theupdateframework/taps/tap14.md

 to no longer support a vulnerable specification version.

 ## Root Key Rotation
-The TUF version upgrade system described in this TAP uses the root key rotation mechanism to ensure that the client only uses valid TUF metadata.
-The first time a new TUF version is used by the client, it checks the repository's root metadata in the new version's format.
+The TUF version upgrade system described in this TAP uses the previous trusted root metadata to sign the root metadata in future specification versions.
+The first time a new TUF version is used by the client, it checks the new root metadata against the hash listed in the root metadata of the previously used specification version.
 If the root metadata is not signed by the previous trusted root key, the update does not proceed, and the client halts the update.
 In this way, updates to the repository's TUF version do not impact the security of an update.